Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master of Computer Science student at the School of Computing & Information Systems, Faculty of Engineering and Information Technology, University of Melbourne.
+I am a Digital Transformation Analyst at TK Tongkun Co., Ltd. I received my Master of Science - Computer Science at the School of Computing & Information Systems, Faculty of Engineering and Information Technology, University of Melbourne.
 I received my Bechelor of Science - Computer Science with Artificial Intelligence at The University of Nottingham Ningbo China.

 My research interest focuses on Smart Manufacturing Systems related thing.
 I have published **0** paper at the top international **AI**, **HCI** and **HRI** conferences with **0** citation.